 IQA: No job is guaranteed, it is important however that one does their research and find out what is required by employers, but the same way you have to work your way up in a new company is the same way that someone who has been to university will have to work his or her way up.
-For instance though the jobs may be in the same field; you cannot study nursing and think you will then qualify to practice as a doctor, but you will qualify for and can apply for a job as a nurse regardless of where you attained your certificate from if it is accredited.
-Similarly, if you study an MBChB to become a doctor the chances of you getting employment as a nurse are slim because you will be over qualified – it’s all relative.
-You can however study further once you have completed a nursing qualification and go on to become a doctor.
+For instance, though the jobs may be in the same field; you cannot study nursing and think you will then qualify to practice as a doctor, but you will qualify for and can apply for a job as a nurse regardless of where you attained your certificate from if it is accredited.
+Similarly, if you study an MBChB to become a doctor the chances of you getting employment as a nurse are slim because you will be overqualified – it’s all relative.
+You can, however, study further once you have completed a nursing qualification and go on to become a doctor.

 Q10: Can you still get credits from your certificate if you go to varsity at a later stage?

-IQA: It is at the university’s discretion and the criteria that is used to ascertain whether or not credits are granted varies from one university to the next, the type of certificate you hold will have an impact and the weighting given to each subject or module that makes up the certificate will vary.
+IQA: It is at the university’s discretion and the criteria that are used to ascertain whether or not credits are granted varies from one university to the next, the type of certificate you hold will have an impact and the weighting given to each subject or module that makes up the certificate will vary.
 Always make sure that you contact the relevant department within the university to get information on this as it will vary from department to department and from one institution to the next, basically, what applies to one, does not necessarily apply to all.
 Do your research.